SKGleba/psp2fwtool/README.md

  - The image can be restored at any time and on any supported firmware.
  - The image size is around 4GB for full and 1GB for partial (without ur0/ux0).
  - To create/restore it use the fwtool app:
-   - 'Create a EMMC image' will create a restore point in 'ux0:data/fwtool/fwrpoint.bin'
+   - 'Create a EMMC image' will create a restore point in 'ux0:data/fwtool/psp2rpoint'
-   - 'Restore the EMMC image' will flash the restore point from 'ux0:data/fwtool/fwrpoint.bin'
+   - 'Restore the EMMC image' will flash the restore point from 'ux0:data/fwtool/psp2rpoint'

 ## Additional PC Tools
- - fstool is a filesystem tool that supports various operations on SCE formatted devices/dumps
+ - mkfs is a filesystem tool that supports various operations on SCE formatted devices/dumps
  - mkernie is a syscon update repacker/decryptor/encryptor/cfw-maker
  - mksbls is a sbls manager (read, edit, create)
  - mkmbr is a mbr manager (read, edit, create)